We Asked, You Said, We Did

 The Local Government Act (NI) requires Councils to ensure continuous improvement whilst carrying out their functions and delivering services.
 Councils are also required to set improvement objectives and put in place arrangements to achieve these.

-The consultation closed on 26 April 2023 and 70 people/organisations responded.
-An analysis of the results shows that 83 to 90% of respondents agreed with our proposed objectives giving us assurances that our proposals are appropriate for the year ahead.
+Council carried out a consultation to seek views on our draft performance improvement objectives for 2024 - 2025.
+The consultation closed on 21 May 2024 with 34 responses.
+Responses received were from both individuals and organisations and an analysis of the results shows that 85 to 100% of respondents agreed with our proposed objectives giving the assurance that the proposals are appropriate for the year ahead.

 You said